Solo Parenting Through the Chaos: What I Wish I'd Known

 Lesson Four: Self-Care Isn't Selfish—It's Modeling

-Even if "self-care" looks like hiding in the bathroom for five minutes of peace or putting on real pants instead of yoga pants, it counts.
+Even if "self-care" looked like hiding in the bathroom for five minutes of peace or putting on real pants instead of yoga pants, it counted.
+The point wasn't perfection—it was demonstrating that taking care of yourself matters.

 Lesson Five: Solid Boundaries are Key

+The beautiful irony?
 The clearer my boundaries became, the less I had to enforce them.
 Kids actually crave structure, even when they push against it.
-And now as adults, they're the ones with healthy boundaries in their own relationships.
-They inspire me.

 Here's What Actually Saved My Sanity